All Episodes

 Hello.

-Great to speak with you.
+Hey, Rush, great to speak with you.

-We're huge loyal fans of yours.
+We're huge, loyal fans of yours.

-Um this is the greatest honor of my life.
+This is the greatest honor of my life.

 Thank you.

-If you get pulled over for so much of the speeding ticket, you say to your the officer, you know, I didn't know I was going that fast.
+If you get pulled over for so much of the speeding ticket, you say to the officer, you know, I didn't know I was going that fast.

-They tell you, and this is such a slogan, you know, uh, ignorance is no excuse for the law.
+They tell you, and this is such a slogan, you know, ignorance is no excuse for the law.

 That's all you ever hear is ignorance is no excuse for the law.